pankajAdhikari2002/Signature_Extractor/README.md

 U can grasp the current scenario of my code my going to the "**images**" where the input image is stored and the "**output**" where the output image is stored.

+Note: While viewing the output image please download and view!